Downtown Art Walk

 Greenville is home to an evolving and dynamic public art program.
 Funded largely through private donations through Hunt County Public Art, we invite you to explore our collection of murals, inter-active art, and sculpture.
 Most of the art can be found along Lee Street and Washington Street.

-A Celebration of Music - TEX, Brandon Adams, Sergio Garcia - On Wesley Street at Lee
+Hello Goodbye - Brandon Adams, Tex Moton - On Wesley Street at Lee

 Be Seen – Brian Weaver – 2900 Lee Street